opensafely-core/ehrql/docs/tutorial/index.md

-The tutorial provides practical steps for learning ehrQL.
+This tutorial provides practical steps for learning ehrQL.

 ![An XKCD cartoon](xkcd-2582.png)

-This tutorial will work through using ehrQL to:
+You will work through using ehrQL to:

 * identify patients who should be on the QOF register for diabetes, and
 * categorise patients on the register according to various QOF business rules.